 Allison M. McCarthy, Ph.D.

-Allison M. McCarthy, Ph.D. is Core Faculty with the Center for Biomedical Ethics and Society and Assistant Professor of Psychiatry and Behavioral Sciences at Vanderbilt University Medical Center, starting 2021.
-She completed a Ph.D. in Philosophy at The Ohio State University in 2018.
-From 2019-2021, she completed a two-year clinical ethics fellowship at UCLA Health Ethics Center.
+Allison M. McCarthy, Ph.D. is Core Faculty with the Center for Biomedical Ethics and Society, Assistant Professor of Psychiatry and Behavioral Sciences at Vanderbilt University Medical Center, and Affiliated Faculty with the Department of Philosophy at Vanderbilt University.
+She joined the faculty at Vanderbilt in August of 2021 after completing a PhD in philosophy at The Ohio State University in 2018 and a postdoctoral fellowship in clinical ethics at UCLA in 2021.